 Animation videos manipulate digital elements to produce moving images instead of live filming.
 Though most of us would naturally think about kids’ cartoons like Mickey Mouse and anime when it comes to examples, animation can also be used for wider purposes like PSAs and advertisements.

 Take this Suki-ya video as an example.
 An advantage animation has in comparison to live action content is its ability to manipulate and emphasise almost every element, something live action cannot do.
 However be sure to hire a good animation studio that knows what they are doing for the best results.
 In the video above, the joy and excitement of enjoying a hotpot together with loved ones is definitely better highlighted with the digitally created warm colours and exaggerated facial expressions of the characters featured.

 Similar to animation, motion graphics also take advantage of digital elements in a video.
 Though animation often incorporates a narrative, the difference between the two lies in the fact that motion graphics place a heavier emphasis on design.

-Corporations often use motion graphics to show off their progressive technologies since this format brings professional-level transitions and designs to the forefront.
+Corporations often work with good motion graphics Singapore studios to use motion graphics to show off their progressive technologies since this format brings professional-level transitions and designs to the forefront.
 This straightforward format pulls more focus to the graphics, making it a very effective way for companies to communicate their brand style.

 Just take a look at this Slack video!
 The clean, yet vibrant designs really highlight the value of organisation the company holds.